Tarek William Saab: Ombudsman

-Prosecutor General
+Attorney General

-Saab was appointed Prosecutor General on 5 August 2017 by the National Constituent Assembly after former Prosecutor General Luisa Ortega Díaz was removed from office by the Bolivarian government for allegedly being part of the "counterrevolution".
+On 5 August 2017 the National Constituent Assembly appointed him Attorney General after former Prosecutor General Luisa Ortega Díaz was removed from office for allegedly being part of the "counterrevolution".
 This occurred months after Saab stated himself that he had "no gut, no encouragement, no willingness to be Attorney General" and that he wanted to be Prosecutor "not yesterday, not today, not tomorrow".

-OHCHR also noted that in August 2017, the Attorney General dismissed several members of the Directorate for the Protection of Fundamental Rights of the Public Prosecutor's Office, whose role is to investigate human rights violations committed by the security forces.
-The attorney general dismantled the Criminalistic Unit Against the Violation of Fundamental Rights, created in 2014 to collect forensic evidence in cases where members of the security forces were accused of human rights violations; the director of this unit and several of its forensic experts reportedly fled the country after receiving death threats, according to the report.
-As a result of the above, the Public Prosecutor's Office has reportedly lost its capacity to conduct independent forensic examinations in cases of human rights violations committed by members of state security.
+On 14 June 2018, the National Constituent Assembly appointed Saab as president of the Truth Commission, considering the appointment of the constituent Delcy Rodríguez as Venezuela's Vice-President.

-On 14 June 2018, the National Constituent Assembly appointed William Saab as president of the Truth Commission, considering the appointment of the constituent Delcy Rodríguez as Venezuela's Vice-President.
+On 2 February 2023, the National Bolivarian Police of Nueva Esparta state arrested two men implicated in an assassination attempt on several high-ranking officials of the Public Prosecutor's Office, including Saab, whose foiled attempt had been ordered by Jhonatan Marín, a former mayor of Guanta municipality, accused of corruption in Venezuela and convicted of bribery in the United States.

-On 22 June 2018, the Office of the United Nations High Commissioner for Human Rights (OHCHR) published a report entitled Human Rights Violations in the Bolivarian Republic of Venezuela: A Downward Spiral That Seems to Have No End, in which it noted that since William Saab was appointed Attorney General in August 2017, investigations against security personnel for the commission of crimes against humanity had decreased.
-In the report, the OHCHR noted that the new internal policy within the Public Prosecutor's Office under William Saab was that any investigation related to a security agent had to be personally approved by the attorney general, which had a negative impact on the independence of prosecutors.
-The report also reads that in some cases, prosecutors were dismissed or removed from cases, as was the case with the prosecutor investigating the death of Rubén González, allegedly killed by a Bolivarian National Guard (GNB) bullet on 10 July 2017, who was removed from the case when she was about to question the GNB officers allegedly involved in the killing.
+In April 2023, Saab said 51 people had been detained in connection with a corruption investigation at the state oil company PDVSA and the metal conglomerate Corporacion Venezolana de Guayana (CVG).

-On 2 February 2023, officers of the National Bolivarian Police of Nueva Esparta state arrested Edgar Alexander Guzmán Granadino and Luis Aquiles Rojas Velásquez, subjects implicated in an assassination attempt on several high-ranking officials of the Public Prosecutor's Office (MP), including Tarek William Saab, whose foiled attempt had been ordered by Jhonatan Marín, a former mayor of Guanta municipality, accused of corruption in Venezuela and convicted of bribery in the United States.
+During its 2023 annual report before the United Nations Human Rights Committee, experts questioned William Saab's independence.
+One of its members, Juan Manuel Santos Pais, remarked: "I have never seen a prosecutor defend a government so much."